AresMUSH/aresmush/README.md

 * Localization framework -- DONE
 * Database layer -- DONE
 * Events system -- DONE
-* Basic player create and connect commands -- DONE
+* Basic char create and connect commands -- DONE
 * Rooms system -- IN PROGRESS

 Take it for a Spin?